How to Connect to Duke Energy's Grid North Carolina

 Complete and return an application to interconnect based on the size and type of generation.

-To submit an interconnection request for inverter based projects up to 10 kilowatts in size, use Attachment 5 of the North Carolina Interconnection Standard.
+To submit an interconnection request for inverter based projects up to 20 kilowatts in size, access and complete the Interconnection Request Online Application or use Attachment 6 of the North Carolina Interconnection Procedures.

-To submit an interconnection request for projects larger than 10 kilowatts or if the project is not inverter-based, use Attachment 2 of the North Carolina Interconnection Standard.
+To submit an interconnection request for projects larger than 20 kilowatts or if the project is not inverter-based, use Attachment 2 of the North Carolina Interconnection Procedure.

 The interconnection request must be signed by the customer requesting service.